hollyschinsky/ios-webview-www/README.md

 4. Close your Xcode project
 5. Open the newly created `.xcworkspace` file created from the `pod install`.
 ![Install and Open](_imgs/step-install.png)
-6. Note the new Pods folder now included:
+6. Note the new Pods folder with the Cordova dependencies is now included:
 ![Pods in Native Project](_imgs/step-pods.png)
 7. Now use a Cordova View in your native project.
 Open the **Main.storyboard** file and change the Custom Class value from the default `ViewController` to a `CDVViewController` in the *Identity Inspector*